Nigel Godrich: Other projects

-Godrich produced the 20th anniversary version of "Do They Know It's Christmas?", released in December 2004, which featured Yorke and Greenwood.
-Paul McCartney hired Godrich to produce his album Chaos and Creation in the Backyard (2005) after being recommended by Beatles producer George Martin.
-Godrich fired McCartney's touring band and demanded that McCartney abandon songs Godrich found clichéd, over-sentimental, or subpar.
+Godrich produced the 20th-anniversary version of "Do They Know It's Christmas?", released in December 2004, which featured artists including Paul McCartney, Yorke and Greenwood.
+Godrich said in 2009: "I'm glad I did it – it raised quite a bit of money.
+It came on when I was sitting in a lobby somewhere once, and it took me a while to recognise it.
+It sounded good though, better than I remembered."
+McCartney hired Godrich to produce his album Chaos and Creation in the Backyard (2005) after he was recommended by the Beatles producer, George Martin.
+Godrich fired McCartney's touring band and demanded that he abandon songs Godrich found clichéd, over-sentimental, or subpar.
 The album was nominated for several Grammy Awards, including Album of the Year, and Godrich was nominated for Producer of the Year.

 In 2010, Godrich and Beck composed the score for Scott Pilgrim vs. the World, Godrich's first film work.
 In October 2012, Godrich, along with Joey Waronker and singer Laura Bettinson, released an album as Ultraísta.
 In 2015, he produced the live album Roger Waters: The Wall, and made a cameo as a Stormtrooper in Star Wars: The Force Awakens.
 He mixed the Red Hot Chili Peppers' eleventh studio album, The Getaway (2016).
 Godrich produced the fifth solo album by Roger Waters, Is This the Life We Really Want?, released in June 2017.
 Godrich, a fan of Waters' work with Pink Floyd, was critical of Waters' previous solo work and felt his role as producer was to "encourage him, to push him a little bit".
-During the COVID-19 pandemic, Godrich worked with the Arcade Fire in isolation in El Paso, Texas, recording their album We (2022).
+During the COVID-19 pandemic, Godrich worked with the Arcade Fire in isolation in El Paso, Texas, producing their album We (2022).